Organizational Change for Open Science

-This tutorial is a short introduction to organization change for people with backgrounds in research.
-All of the material is available under open licenses, and contributions through our repository are welcome.
+This workshop is a short introduction to organization change for people with backgrounds in research.
+All of the material is available under an open license, and contributions through our repository are welcome.
 All contributors are required to respect our Code of Conduct.

 Learner Persona